olinic/CornerStone/README.md

 ### Smart Caching
 CornerStone intelligently caches calls to online Bible resources resulting in fewer calls; improving efficiency and data usage of users.

+### Promises
+CornerStone utilizes one of the newer features of JavaScript called Promises, a way to asynchronously retrieve content.
+Opposed to callbacks, promises provide error handling and are easy to use.

 ### Adaptive to Your Project's Needs
 Every project is different.
 Configure CornerStone to suit your project needs.
 For example, You can define how you want your data to look when it comes out of CornerStone.